Wednesday, January 22, 2025

 Taking this a step further, consider high-level system-wide requirements, such as accessibility compliance.
 If a client states that a website must adhere to Web Content Accessibility Guidelines (WCAG), does this mean they need to specify every single place it applies?
 No reasonable supplier should need such micromanagement.
 Yet, when accessibility issues arise, suppliers often attempt to classify them as change requests rather than take accountability for meeting industry standards.

-The Risk of Cloudy Boundaries
+The Risk of Blurred Boundaries

 When suppliers dodge responsibility by blurring the distinction between a bug and a change request, projects slow down, costs rise, and clients are left with a system that doesn't meet their needs.
 This kind of behaviour not only undermines collaboration but also erodes confidence in the supplier’s ability to deliver a quality product.
 Clients expect professionalism, not excuses.

-A Practical Approach to Resolution
+A Practical Approach to Resolving Bug Disputes

 So, how do we navigate these challenges and hold suppliers accountable?
 Here are some guiding principles: